- Academic Affairs

-In order to help the public make informed decisions about the foods they ingest, the EWP created an annual “Dirty Dozen” list of the most highly contaminated fruits and vegetables; apples, celery, and sweet red peppers topped the list.
+To help the public make informed decisions about the foods they ingest, the EWP created an annual “Dirty Dozen” list of the most highly contaminated fruits and vegetables, and apples, celery, and sweet red peppers topped the list.

 Unfortunately, Americans also are exposed to pesticides via contaminated tap water (though not in the ), occupational exposure, and household products used to get rid of pests and rodents (EPA and National Pesticide Information Center).